Anguished Families Shoulder The Biggest Burdens Of Opioid Addiction

 Between sobs, her mother recounts how a mundane day of grocery shopping and making coffee suddenly turned tragic.
 She discovered Katy slumped in her bed.

-In this a tiny town outside Muncie, the fire station is around the block.
+In a tiny town outside Muncie, the fire station is around the block.
 The medical personnel are friends.
-For over an hour, they tried to revive Katy.
+For more than an hour, they tried to revive Katy.

 The coroner said he found traces of fentanyl, the powerful synthetic opioid, in her system.

-Note: Editor's note: Since this story was first posted, we have received word that Destini Johnson is regaining consciousness and is out of intensive care.